 - 3D weapons models and applications (p.
 65)

 - This capability allows for interactions through gamification, guided practice and performance support for different weapons task.
-These applications are also capable of revealing an X-ray that will enable the mobile user to view the inner workings of the weapon.
+These applications can also reveal an X-ray that will enable the mobile user to view the inner workings of the weapon.

 - Task Force Officer Mobile Learning and Performance Support (p.
 60)

 - Because Task Force Officers (TFO) have such complicated jobs in an environment where the information is continually changing.
 The rules, regulations, and role-specific considerations are becoming more challenging to navigate, and because of this, TFO’s are often away from their computers or traditional training venue.
 Mobile devices allow for timely delivery of training content and just-in-time information anytime and anywhere.
-The TFO Mobile Learning and Performance Support app was developed by Float and provides TFO training content on mobile devices.
+Float developed the TFO Mobile Learning and Performance Support app and provides TFO training content on mobile devices.
 The on-demand training and performance support material covers topics like human trafficking, smuggling, and financial crimes.